Skip to content

 Pipelines

 Pipelines is a lightweight scripting language that runs on DataKit, used for custom parsing and modification of collected data.
-By defining parsing rules, they can finely slice and convert different types of data into structured formats to meet specific data management needs.
-For example, users can extract timestamps, status, and other key fields from logs via Pipelines and use these pieces of information as tags.
+By defining parsing rules, it can finely slice and convert different types of data into structured formats to meet specific data management needs.
+For example, users can extract timestamps, statuses, and other key fields from logs via Pipelines and use this information as labels.

-DataKit leverages the powerful functionality of Pipelines, allowing users to directly write and debug Pipeline scripts on the Guance workspace page, thus enabling finer-grained structural processing of data.
-This not only enhances the manageability of data but also provides a rich library of functions through Pipeline, supporting standardized operations on common data, such as parsing time strings and completing geographic information for IP addresses.
+DataKit leverages the powerful functionality of Pipelines, allowing users to directly write and debug Pipeline scripts on the workspace page, thereby achieving finer-grained structured processing of data.
+This not only improves the manageability of data but also, through the rich function library provided by Pipeline, supports standardized operations on common data, such as parsing time strings and completing geographical information for IP addresses.

 The main features of Pipeline include:

-• As a lightweight scripting language, Pipeline offers efficient data processing capabilities;
+• As a lightweight scripting language, Pipeline provides efficient data processing capabilities;

-• It has a rich function library that supports standardized operations on various common data types;
+• It has a rich function library supporting standardized operations on various common data types;

-• Users can directly write and debug Pipeline scripts on the Guance workspace page, making script creation and batch effectiveness more convenient.
+• Users can directly write and debug Pipeline scripts on the workspace page, making the creation and batch activation of scripts more convenient.

 Currently, Guance supports configuring local Pipelines and central Pipelines.